 Country/Region Short name Definition aggregate (IEA Family), for data starting in 1971 and for the entire time series.
 Bulgaria BULGARIA Canada CANADA Chile CHILE Data start in 1971.
 Chile is currently seeking accession to full IEA membership (Accession country), therefore it is included in the IEA and Accession/Association countries aggregate (IEA Family), for data starting in 1971 and for the entire time series.
 People's Republic of China CHINA People's Republic of China is currently an IEA Association country, therefore it is included in the IEA and Accession/Association countries aggregate (IEA Family), for data starting in 1971 and for the entire time series.
 Colombia COLOMBIA Data start in 1971.
 Data for Colombia prior to 1990 in the Oil Information may be different from those in World Energy Statistics due to a change in reporting methodology.
 Colombia is currently seeking accession to full IEA membership (Accession country), therefore it is included in the IEA and Accession/Association countries aggregate (IEA Family), for data starting in 1971 and for the entire time series.
 Costa Rica COSTARICA Costa Rica joined the OECD in May 2021; data are now included in the OECD aggregates.
 Costa Rica is currently seeking accession to full IEA membership (Accession country).
 Accordingly, Costa Rica is included in the IEA and Accession/Association countries aggregate (IEAFAMILY) for data starting in 1971.
 Croatia CROATIA Data for Croatia are available starting in 1990.
 Curaçao/Netherlands Antilles CURACAO The Netherlands Antilles was dissolved on 10 October 2010, resulting in two new constituent countries, Curaçao and Sint Maarten, with the remaining islands joining the Netherlands as special municipalities.
 From 2012 onwards, data now account for the energy statistics of Curaçao Island only.
 Prior to 2012, data remain unchanged and still cover the entire territory of the former Netherlands Antilles.
-Cyprus CYPRUS Note by Republic of Türkiye: The information in this document with reference to "Cyprus" relates to the southern part of the Island.
+Cyprus CYPRUS Note by the Republic of Türkiye (Türkiye): The information in this document with reference to "Cyprus" relates to the southern part of the Island.
 There is no single authority representing both Turkish and Greek Cypriot people on the Island.
-Republic of Türkiye recognizes the Turkish Republic of Northern Cyprus (TRNC).
-Until a lasting and equitable solution is found within the context of the United Nations, Republic of Türkiye shall preserve its position concerning the "Cyprus" issue.
-Note by all the European Union Member States of the OECD and the European Union: The Republic of Cyprus is recognised by all members of the United Nations with the exception of Republic of Türkiye.
+Türkiye recognizes the Turkish Republic of Northern Cyprus (TRNC).
+Until a lasting and equitable solution is found within the context of the United Nations, Türkiye shall preserve its position concerning the "Cyprus" issue.
+Note by all the European Union Member States of the OECD and the European Union: The Republic of Cyprus is recognised by all members of the United Nations with the exception of Türkiye.
+The information in this report relates to the area under the effective control of the Government of the Republic of Cyprus.